AbdKousara/crwn-clothing/README.md

 2. Install the necessary dependencies using `npm install` or `yarn install`.

-3. Set your firebase config replace the config variable in your `firebase.utils.js` with your own config object from the firebase dashboard!
+3. Set your firebase config replace the config variable in your `firebase.utils.ts` with your own config object from the firebase dashboard!
 Navigate to the project settings gear icon > project settings and scroll down to the config code.
 Copy the object in the code and replace the variable in your cloned code.

 <img alt='firebase dashboard' src='https://user-images.githubusercontent.com/10578605/157999158-10e921cc-9ee5-46f6-a0c5-1ae5686f54f3.png' width=700px />